sassanh/headless-kivy/README.md

 The height of the display in pixels.

-#### `baudrate`

-The baud rate for the display connection.

 #### `is_debug_mode`

 If set to True, the application will print debug information, including FPS.

-#### `display_class`

-The display class to use (default is ST7789).

 #### `double_buffering`

 Is set to `True`, it will let Kivy generate the next frame while sending the last frame to the display.

-#### `synchronous_clock`

-If set to `True`, Kivy will wait for the LCD before rendering next frames.
-This will cause Headless to skip frames if they are rendered before the LCD has finished displaying the previous frames.
-If set to False, frames will be rendered asynchronously, letting Kivy render frames regardless of display being able to catch up or not at the expense of possible frame skipping.

 #### `automatic_fps`